imankush10/ERC-20-Token-Assessment/README.md

 ## Description

 This Solidity program defines an ERC20 token with essential functionalities.
 It includes functions for minting, where only the founder of the token can create new tokens, and burning, which allows any holder to destroy their tokens.
 Additionally, the contract supports standard ERC20 transfer and allowance operations, enabling tokens to be transferred between any accounts on the blockchain.
+It imports the IERC20 interface from [OpenZeppelin](https://www.openzeppelin.com/)

 ## Getting Started